 NC Pre-K state funding is provided through the Alliance for Children in Union County.
 Our agency subcontracts NC Pre-K services with approved four and five-star licensed childcare sites/schools who agree to meet NC Pre-K quality standards.

-For kindergarten, your student will attend classes following UCPS attendance lines if attending UCPS schools.
-You will register your child for Kindergarten following UCPS attendance lines, or in the charter school of your choice.
-Review options here: Kindergarten Search (ncdhhs.gov)
+For kindergarten, you register your child for Kindergarten following UCPS attendance lines, or in the charter school of your choice.
+Review options here: Kindergarten Search (ncdhhs.gov).
+UCPS generally opens Kindergarten registration on their website in February.

 What are NC Pre-K hours?